Adam-Rohde/Adam-Rohde.github.io/Notes.md

 ---

-Here is where I'll be posting "notes" of varying length that dig into topics in causal inference, machine learning, statistical computation, and other areas I find interesting.
+Here is where I'll be posting "notes" of varying length that dig into topics in causal inference, machine learning, statistical computation, and other areas I find interesting or useful.

-<span style="color: red;"> These are incomplete and include reminders to myself and callouts for items to be filled in.
-Hopefully they'll become more polished over time!   </span>